How to Start an LLC in Iowa (2025 Guide)

 For help with completing the form, visit our Iowa Certificate of Organization guide.

-If you’re expanding your existing LLC to the state of Iowa, you will need to form a foreign LLC.
+If you’re expanding your existing business to the state of Iowa, you’ll need to register as a foreign limited liability company (LLC).

 Step 4: Create Your Iowa LLC Operating Agreement